 The Company creates provisions for impaired other receivables to account for estimated losses resulting from the inability of customers to make the required payments.
-At 31 December 2016, in the opinion of the Company's management, BD15,505 provision was considered necessary against other receivables (2015: BD12,508).
+At 31 December 2017, in the opinion of the Company's management, BD15,505 is required towards impaired trade receivables (2016: BD15,505).
 Management bases its estimate on current overall economic conditions, ageing of the other receivables balances, historical write-off experience, customer creditworthiness and changes in payment terms.
 Changes in the economy, industry or specific customer conditions may require adjustments to the impaired other receivables recorded in the financial statements.